-Sexual Misconduct, Relationship Violence, and Stalking Policy

-NYU seeks to maintain a safe learning, living, and working environment.
+Sexual Misconduct, Relationship Violence, and Stalking Policy & Reporting Procedures NYU seeks to maintain a safe learning, living, and working environment.
 To that end, sexual misconduct, including sexual or gender-based harassment, sexual assault, and sexual exploitation, are prohibited.
 Relationship violence, stalking, and retaliation against an individual for making a good faith report of sexual misconduct are also prohibited.
 These prohibited forms of conduct are emotionally and physically traumatic and a violation of one's rights.
 They are unlawful, undermine the character and purpose of NYU, and will not be tolerated.
 A student or employee determined by NYU to have committed an act of prohibited conduct is subject to disciplinary action, up to and including separation from NYU.
-Students should refer to the online Sexual Misconduct, Relationship Violence, and Stalking Resource Guide for Students for detailed information about on-campus and community support services, resources, and reporting procedures.
+Students are encouraged to consult the online Sexual Misconduct, Relationship Violence, and Stalking Resource Guide for Students